sebtsh/efficient-distributionally-robust-BO/README.md

 ```

 ## Running experiments
 The experiment scripts are found in the `experiments` directory, and may be run with the following commands in the main directory.
+Change the desired distribution distances and acquisitions within the files using the `divergences` and `acquisitions` variables.

 Random functions from GP prior:
 ```shell